benyap/firestore-backfire/README.md

 }
 ```

-When saving data in true JSON format (using the `--json` flag), the data is written
+When saving data in true JSON format (using the `--json` option), the data is written
 object by object, then cleaned up at the end to ensure that the objects are a valid
 JSON array.

 ## Road map

-- [x] Export data to file
+- [x] Import/export data from local files
-- [x] Restore data from file
+- [x] Import/export data from local files as JSON
-- [x] Export data to file as JSON
+- [x] Import/export data to Google Cloud Storage
-- [x] Restore data from JSON export
+- [ ] Import/export data from AWS S3
 - [ ] Write tests... haha
-- [ ] Export data to Google Cloud Storage
-- [ ] Restore data from Google Cloud Storage
-- [ ] Export data to AWS S3
-- [ ] Restore data from AWS S3
 - [ ] Add documentation site (GitHub pages?)
-- [ ] Add option for importing/exporting by collection group?

 ## Contributing